garimas007/Linux_Devops_Project/README.md

 # Linux_Devops_Project
-This is the linux project while learning devops.
+This is the linux project of TuteDude while learning devops.
 These projects are done for hands-on.